 All of the Company's Directors objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Group.
 To facilitate effective management, the Board delegates such functions and authority to the Board Committees without abdicating its responsibility.
-These committees includes the Audit Committee ("AC"), the NC and the Remuneration Committee ("RC") (each a "Board Committee"), operates within clearly defined terms of reference and functional procedures.
+These committees include the Audit Committee ("AC"), the NC and the Remuneration Committee ("RC") (each a "Board Committee") and operate within clearly defined terms of reference and functional procedures.
 Each of these committees reports its activities regularly to the Board.
+Where necessary, the terms of reference and operating procedures would be updated to keep in line with the Catalist Rules and the Code.